-One such procedure is Endoscopy, which I thought of featuring, starting initially under a new blog Category I am naming Diagnostics 101.
+One such procedure is Endoscopy, which I thought of featuring, starting initially under a new blog Sub-Category (under Health Category) I am naming Diagnostics 101.
 I went through it today, July 30, 2017, as ordered by a doctor who saw me when I got admitted at the Casualty of Amiri Hospital for observation.
 I complained then of epigastric pain, abdominal distention, nausea and passing on and off of tarry stools.
 It was also ordered to find out if my gastritis and hiatal hernia are still around.

 Endoscopy is a procedure making use of a tiny scope, with a camera and light at the end, which is inserted through the mouth and passes the throat in order to visualize the upper gastrointestinal tract (GI Tract): esophagus, stomach and duodenum.